Trust & safety

 AccessNI-Verified tutors

-Tutors with the AccessNI-Verified badge have had their AccessNI Enhanced Disclosure (the NI Department of Justice's criminal record check) personally reviewed by a member of our team within the last three years.
-The badge is free for tutors to earn, and a strong baseline signal for parents.
-It's not a substitute for your own due diligence.
+AccessNI-Verified tutors on Tutorperch have had their AccessNI Enhanced Disclosure reviewed by a member of our team within the last three years.
+The badge is the standard signal of a current safeguarding check for tutors working with under-18s in Northern Ireland, and is a strong baseline rather than a substitute for parental due diligence.

 Quick reference